corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 Result<T> collect(@NotNull List<R> resultSet, @NotNull Map<String, Object> parameters);
 ```

-This will define how to collect the result set, the collector class should look like the following:
+This defines how to collect the result set.
+The collector class should look like the following:

 {{< tabs name="tabs-5" >}}
 {{% tab name="kotlin" %}}